gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_observations_01.md

 -	kept that weak recoupling candidate alive under mixed follow-up without prematurely promoting or dismissing it
 -	cleanly de-promoted that weak reopening attempt when stronger mismatch removed support, without treating the event as contradiction or collapse
 -	registered a genuinely fresh relational re-emergence after that soft failure, rather than rejecting it cynically or collapsing it into memory replay
+-	strengthened that renewed relation into a more serious provisional relational reading when support persisted across another slice
 -	issued revised predicted trains

 This is the first point at which TU+ looks like a meaningful intermediate layer rather than a cosmetic one.